Alwatr/alwatr/packages/core/signal/README.md

 ### `setProvider(provider)`

-Define signal provider, which will be called when signal requested (addRequestSignalListener).
+Defines the provider of the signal that will be called when the signal requested (addRequestSignalListener).

 Example: